-Exhibits (free): The Hummingbird Marketplace (exhibitors and vendors area), held in the lobby of the Sedona Performing Arts Center, gives you easier access to shopping opportunities for "everything hummingbird."
-As before, attending this area is free--no admission fee!
+Exhibits (free): The Hummingbird Marketplace (exhibitors and vendors area), held in the lobby of the Sedona Performing Arts Center, with easy access to shopping opportunities for "everything hummingbird."
+As before, no admission fee!

-Art Exhibit (free): See excellent hummingbird art at three different locations in Sedona.
-Click on ART EXHIBIT.
+Art Exhibit (free): Excellent hummingbird art at two different locations in Sedona.

-Birding Trips: Birders will have the opportunity to visit one of two different habitats, Page Springs Fish Hatchery and Oak Creeek Canyon; tickets only $5, but reservations required.
-In 2014, sold out before the start of the festival.
-Led by the Northern Arizona Audubon Society.
+Birding Trips: Birders will have the opportunity to visit one of two different habitats, Page Springs Fish Hatchery and Oak Creeek Canyon; tickets $10, but reservations required because of limited capacity.
+Trips are led by the Northern Arizona Audubon Society.

-DETAILS on all parts of the festival will be found under the "ACTIVITIES" tab as they are updated.
+DETAILS on all parts of the festival will be found under the individual tabs as they are updated.